euj34/UK-Credit-Card-SQL-Analysis-Beginer-level-/README.md

 Dataset
 The dataset represents UK credit card customers with columns such as card holder name, city, credit card type, and total spent / credit limit.
+The dataset is in the excel format , but to import in the sql workbench , we need to transform into the csv format.

 Database setup
 This project assumes a table called creditcard_table with columns such as:

 CardHolder – customer name
 City – customer city
 Creditcard_type – type/brand of card
 Totalspent – total amount spent (numeric)

 Example SQL to create a similar table: